 While it takes around 6 weeks for a fetal heartbeat to develop, regular ultrasounds and fetal care monitoring can help you assess your baby’s growth and development at all such significant times.

-Advancements in Obstetrics have now given shape to a new field of medicine known as – foetal medicine, which focuses on the specific needs of the foetus.
+Advancements in Obstetrics have now given shape to a new field of medicine known as – fetal medicine, which focuses on the specific needs of the fetus.

-- Catch early signs of birth defects and take necessary measures or discontinue the pregnancy in case of an affected foetus.
+- Catch early signs of birth defects and take necessary measures or discontinue the pregnancy in case of an affected fetus.

-- Based on the degree of care you and your baby need, you can shift yourself to tertiary care.
+- Determine the degree of care you and your baby need, based on this you can shift yourself to tertiary care if required.

-Many times, various complications that arise during pregnancy, while the child is still inside the womb, can lead to health issues in later stages like infancy or adult life, this can be avoided by ensuring that quality fetal care is provided at the right time!
+Many a time, various complications that arise during pregnancy, while the child is still inside the womb, can lead to health issues in later stages like infancy or adult life.
+This can be avoided by ensuring that quality fetal care is provided at the right time!

-Ultrasound scanning is one of the major components of foetal medicine, providing the necessary diagnostic and interventional method to identify any challenges to the growing foetus.
-Some of the routinely performed scans include :
+Ultrasound scanning is one of the major components of fetal medicine, providing the necessary diagnostic and interventional method to identify any challenges to the growing fetus.
+Some of the routinely performed scans include:

 - An anatomy scan